Add the products and services your business purchases and sells.

 You can imagine this would be rather tedious if you had to add hundreds or thousands of items one by one.
 Fortunately, ERPNext has a feature that allows you to import items in bulk using a CSV file.
 This is especially useful if you’re migrating from another system or have a large inventory.

-button (three dots) in the top right corner of the items list page.
-From the dropdown, select Import
+Start by clicking the Menu button (three dots) in the top right corner of the items list page.
+From the dropdown, select Import, as shown here:

-button to open a modal which allows you to select what fields you’d like to include for the items you’re importing.
-Alongside the existing fields pre-ticked by ERPNext, tick the Maintain Stock
+Once you’ve filled out the form, click the Save button in the bottom right corner.
+This will then change the page layout and give you the option to download a template CSV file.
+Click the Download Template button to open a modal which allows you to select what fields you’d like to include for the items you’re importing.
+Alongside the existing fields pre-ticked by ERPNext, tick the Maintain Stock and Is Fixed Asset checkboxes to include those fields in the template.
+Click the Export button at the bottom right to download the template file.

 Next, open the downloaded file in your preferred spreadsheet software like Microsoft Excel or Google Sheets and then fill it out with your items.
 Here’s an example of what the filled-out CSV file looks like for our mock business (note: these items are additional to the ones we created manually earlier):